audrow-nash-podcast/text-to-limited-html/README.md

 - `routes/index.tsx`: Main page component
 - `islands/TextInput.tsx`: Interactive text input component
 - `islands/LimitedHtmlDisplay.tsx`: Component to display converted HTML
-- `src/convertToLimitedHtml.ts`: Core function for text to HTML conversion
+- `src/convertLimitedHtml.ts`: Core functions for text to HTML conversion and vice versa

 To run tests:

 ```
 deno task test
 ```

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.